krishnanunnijp/library-_application/README.md

    **API Gateway Plan:**

-   * Route incoming requests to appropriate backend services.
+   * Route incoming requests to the appropriate backend services.
    * Enhance security and authorization at the gateway level.
    * Provide easy configuration for adding new APIs or microservices.